Emerald Park

+The park includes the only rollercoasters in Ireland, a Frisbee ride, adventure playgrounds and an exotic zoo.

 History

 The park opened on 24 November 2010.
 It was designed by Stewart and Sinnott Architects, landscaper Anthony Ryan and designer Milo Fitzgerald, with an €8.5 million investment from Ray Coyle, the potato farmer who established Largo Foods, and bought out the Tayto brand.
-The park developed 22 hectares of County Meath farmland into and includes Ireland's only wooden roller coaster, a Maxi Dance Party 360, adventure playgrounds and an exotic zoo.
+The park developed 22 hectares of County Meath farmland into an American-style park.
 It is the sixth most popular paid-for attraction in Ireland, with 750,000 visitors in 2015.
+Visitors to the park also had the option to visit the factory on certain days.

+During its early days, the park lacked rides and was much smaller, only containing the zoo area and playgrounds.
+Throughout the years, the park began to open rides beyond the zoo area and also became a full amusement park.

-In February 2022, it was announced that the park would be rebranded in 2023 after Tayto Snacks confirmed they would not be renewing their sponsorship agreement.
+In February 2022, it was announced that the park, along with its elements would be rebranded in 2023 after Tayto Snacks - now owned by German company Intersnack - confirmed they would not be renewing their sponsorship agreement.
 On 29 September 2022, it was announced that the park would be renamed "Emerald Park" from 1 January 2023, with reference to Ireland's nickname of the "Emerald Isle."

+Attractions

 General attractions

-Emerald Park has attractions for all ages, including playgrounds, mazes, vortex tunnels, a 5D cinema, zip lining, arts and crafts, magic shows and face painting.
+Emerald Park has a range of attractions for a range of ages, including a playground and smaller play areas, a maze, a "5D cinema", and arts and crafts, magic shows and face painting.
+There is also a circus tent.